Iris susiana: Taxonomy

 Iris susiana has the common name of mourning iris.
 Other common names include 'chalcedonian iris', 'great-flowered iris', 'great spotted iris', and 'mourning widow'.

 Iris susiana has been cultivated since 7000 BCE.
 It was taken from Turkey and introduced to gardens in Vienna in 1573.
 The botanist Carl Linnaeus discovered it in Persia, and then published and described it in his book Species Plantarum in 1753.
 The name Iris susiana is a reference to these Persian roots: in classical literature, the Persian civilization of Elam was also known as Susiana, a name derived from its capital Susa.

 One of the synonyms of the iris, I. sofarana, owes its name to the summer resort Sofar, where it was collected by Hartmann in 1899.
 It was then described by Sir Michael Foster, in Gardeners' Chronicle ser.
 3, vol.26: on page 389.

 It was verified as Iris susiana by the United States Department of Agriculture and the Agricultural Research Service on 4 April 2003.

 Distribution and habitat

-Iris susiana is endemic to Lebanon, Turkey and Syria.
+Iris susiana is prevalent in Lebanon, Turkey and Syria.
 It grows in mountainous terrain, typically on eastern slopes in rocky areas.